Home > Hotel Pushp Villa Review

 - Website: hotelpushpvilla.com

-- Pool: Tiny and uninviting, but decent enough during a hot day.
+- Pool: Tiny but decent enough during a hot day.

 - Spa: The Elixir Spa is quite large.
 Many hotels in Agra 1-2 stars higher don’t even have a spa.